Golden Gate Fields: Racing

 In 1950, Citation and Noor met in the Golden Gate Handicap.
-The English bred Noor beat the great Triple Crown winner Citation, prompting Citation's rider, Steve Brooks, to say, "We just can't beat that horse."
+The English-bred Noor beat the great Triple Crown winner Citation, prompting Citation's rider, Steve Brooks, to say, "We just can't beat that horse."

 In 1957, the horse Silky Sullivan came to the track and with him came the excitement that followed him throughout his life.
 Until the death of Lost in the Fog, he was also the only horse to be buried in the infield.
-Lost in the Fog's plaque is the third to be placed at Golden Gate Fields, found near the one for Silky Sullivan and that for Bill Shoemaker.
+Lost in the Fog's plaque was the third to be placed at Golden Gate Fields, near the one for Silky Sullivan and that for Bill Shoemaker.

 The infield turf course was opened on February 22, 1972.

 In 1974, the first $2 million day in Northern California was held on California Derby Day.

 In 1984, the great gelding John Henry set a course record winning the Golden Gate Handicap.

 Before his death in 2006, Lost in the Fog was based here.
 On September 17, 2006, he was euthanized due to inoperable tumors found on his spleen and along his spine.
-Prior to his early death, Lost in the Fog ran three races at his home base — winning twice, and placing once.
-On September 30, 2006 Golden Gate Fields held a celebration of his life.
+Prior to his early death, Lost in the Fog ran three races at his home base — winning twice and placing once.
+On September 30, 2006, Golden Gate Fields held a celebration of his life.

-During the summer of 2007, the racetrack installed a polymer synthetic type racing surface as mandated by the California Horse Racing Board.
-The Tapeta Footings synthetic all-weather racing surface is designed to make racing safer for both horses and riders.
+During the summer of 2007, the racetrack installed a polymer synthetic racing surface as mandated by the California Horse Racing Board.
+The Tapeta Footings all-weather surface was designed to make racing safer for both horses and riders.

 On February 1, 2008, on board the horse Two Step Cat, Russell Baze got his 10,000th career win as a jockey.
 Baze won 54 riding titles and a total of 5,765 races at Golden Gate Fields during his career.

-Shared Belief, the Champion 2-year-old colt of 2013, was based at the track and won several races there.
+Shared Belief, the champion 2-year-old colt of 2013, was based at the track and won several races there.

-With the loss of Bay Meadows to developers in 2008, Golden Gate Fields has become Northern California's only major racetrack (aside from the racetracks associated with the summer fair circuit).
-The California Horse Racing Board (CHRB) sets the specific racing dates each year, but there is customarily a long winter/spring meet running from late December to mid June, and a fall meet running from mid October to mid December.
+With the loss of Bay Meadows to developers in 2008, Golden Gate Fields became Northern California's only major racetrack (aside from the racetracks associated with the summer fair circuit).
+The California Horse Racing Board (CHRB) sets the specific racing dates each year, but there is customarily a long winter/spring meet running from late December to mid-June, and a fall meet running from mid-October to mid-December.
 Starting in 2010, a summer meet was added with dates based around the summer fair circuit.
 On June 15, 2016, the CHRB presented a proposed 2017 calendar that would eliminate the summer meet.